IPL 2025 Dates | Mar — May 2025 (Confirmed) |

 IPL Teams | Chennai Super Kings, Delhi Capitals, Gujarat Titans, Kolkata Knight Riders, Lucknow Super Giants, Mumbai Indians, Punjab Kings, Rajasthan Royals, Royal Challengers Bangalore, Sunrisers Hyderabad. |

-2025 IPL Schedule with Match List [Tentative Dates]
+2025 IPL Schedule with Match List [Confirmed Dates]

 Date / Day | Match Details | Time |